lukeac99/com-tech-test/README.md

 ## Description of Solution

-For this task I decided that each word would need a unique identifier which was independant of the ordering of the letters within this word.
+For this task I decided that each word would need a unique identifier which was independent of the ordering of the letters within this word.
-This was done by creating an enum which included each letter in the alphabet, and creating a method which would return the value of each letter(s) position within the alphabet summed.
+This was done by first sorting the individual letters of each word into alphabetical order by converting each word into a charArray.
+This would create a unique key that any combination of the same letters will match.
-For example: "dog" -> d=4 , o=15, g=7.
-Therefore 'dog' = 36.
-This however doesn't provide the uniqueness I required as other words could reach this combination.
-However other words with the same number of letters could not.
+This Key was used in a Map with a set of Strings (each word).
+A Set was used to avoid duplicates.
+The repository was checked to see if this key exists.
+If it does then the word was added to the set stored for that key.
+If not then a new key and set of words was created.